nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 #### Validate Granule With Parent Collection

 Granule validation also allows the parent collection to be sent along with the granule as well.
 This allows validation of a granule that may not have a parent collection ingested.
-The granule and collection XML are sent over HTTP using form multipart parameters.
+The granule and collection XML are sent over HTTP using form multi-part parameters.
 The collection and granule XML are specified with the parameter names "collection" and "granule".

 Here's an example of validating a granule along with the parent collection using curl.
 The granule is in the granule.xml file and collection is in collection.xml.